Best New Clothes From Banana Republic in August: Take Up to 50% Off

-Best New Clothes From Banana Republic in August: Take Up to 50% Off Select Must-Have Styles
+Best New Clothes From Banana Republic in August: Take Up to 50% Off, Plus Extra 50% Off Sale Styles

 Banana Republic is starting August with a season finale of stylish new arrivals including tops, skinny jeans, jackets, and more.
 You’ll find flowy midi dresses and skirts made from sustainable materials, along with chic accessories to pull your look together.